tauri-apps/wry/.changes/webview-size-windows.md

 "wry": "patch"
 ---

-On Windows, fix the webview occasianlly not filling up the whole window if the parent window was resized during the webview initialization.
+On Windows, fix the webview not filling up the whole window if the parent window was resized during the webview initialization.